CV

 Experience

-Research internship on automated theorem proving with Isabelle, using Monte Carlo tree search combined with LLaMA and GPT-2.
+Research internship on neural theorem proving with Isabelle, implementing Monte Carlo tree search and fine-tuning LLaMA and GPT-2 as policy and value models.

-Supervisor: Dr. Wenda Li, Research Associate at the University of Cambridge.
+Supervisor: Wenda Li, Research Associate at the University of Cambridge.

 Supervisor: Stanislas Polu, Research Engineer at OpenAI.